 AWT have previously successfully completed remedial schemes to ameliorate similar defects at many other blocks.

-AWT’s remedial scheme involved the development of methods and the design of equipment to enable them to undertake the remedial reinforcement, installing restraint posts, expansion joints, removal of the existing reinforcing rebars and then make good the brickwork to the balcony walls, to the access decks and to the private balconies.
+AWT’s remedial scheme involved the development of methods and the design of equipment to enable us to undertake the remedial reinforcement, installing restraint posts, expansion joints, removal of the existing reinforcing rebars and thereafter make good the brickwork to the balustrade walls, to the access decks and to the private balconies.